Counting Triangles in Large Graphs on GPU

 Now we briefly describe the sequential \emph{forward} algorithm.
 First, the algorithm sets an arbitrary linear order $\prec$ on vertices which is consistent with their degrees, i.e. $\deg(u) < \deg(v)$ implies $u \prec v$.
 Then, for every vertex $u$, it filters its adjacency list removing vertices $v$ such that $v \prec u$.
 Since $\prec$ is antisymmetric, $u$ remains unremoved in the adjacency list of $v$.
 This turns each undirected edge into a directed one, by choosing the orientation from the vertex with the lower degree to the vertex with the higher degree.
 In the final step of the preprocessing, the algorithm sorts adjacency lists according to some arbitrary, previously fixed, linear order, e.g. the natural order on vertices' numbers.

-After this preprocessing is done, the algorithms iterates over all edges and, for each edge, calculates intersection of adjacency lists of both its ends.
+After this preprocessing is done, the algorithm iterates over all edges and, for each edge, calculates intersection of adjacency lists of both its ends.
 The total size of these intersections is the number of triangles in the graph.
 Since adjacency lists are sorted, each such intersection can be computed by a two pointers merge algorithm (as in \emph{merge-sort}) in time linear in the sum of lengths of both lists.
 Note that only edges that go forward according to $\prec$ are left.
-Thus, every triangle is counted exactly once, and it can be shown \cite{SCHANK,LATAPY} that all adjacency lists are not longer than $\sqrt{m}$, which makes the whole algorithm run in $O(m\sqrt{m})$ time.
+Thus, every triangle is counted exactly once, and it can be shown \cite{SCHANK,LATAPY} that no adjacency list is longer than $\sqrt{m}$, which makes the whole algorithm run in $O(m\sqrt{m})$ time.